 - Do magazines feature these sorts of stories?

 Pay close attention to the adverts, as the kind of products they feature offer a good idea of who they’re trying to attract.
+This should give you an idea of the target audience.
+Will they be interested in your story?

 If your story touches upon contemporary issues and has widespread appeal – perhaps a failed operation or how you had to sell the family home to pay off debts – it may be more appropriate for a newspaper feature article.

-Think about the kind of real-life stories you’ve read in the press and have a good look at a variety of newspapers to see which ones are more likely to want a story like yours.
+Think about the kind of real-life stories you’ve read in the press and have a good look at a variety of newspapers to see which ones are most likely to want a story like yours.

 Step 3: Call around